maanassiraj/Telecom-Churn-/README.md

-Data Dictionary
-The dataset can be download using this link.
-The data dictionary is provided for download below.

 Data Dictionary - Telecom Churn
-Download

 The data dictionary contains meanings of abbreviations.
 Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.

 The attributes containing 6, 7, 8, 9 as suffixes imply that those correspond to the months 6, 7, 8, 9 respectively.